DataManagementLab/wannadb/WEBSERVER_STRUCTURE.md

 └── __init__.py
 ```
 Directory related to Redis cache functionality.
-This is an abstraction layer for the Redis cache.
-It also scopes the cache to a specific namespace for the users.
+This section provides an abstraction layer for the Redis cache, allowing for efficient caching of data.
+It also ensures that the cache is scoped to a specific namespace for the users, preventing any conflicts or data leakage.

 ### Routing
 ```